 What are the programs objectives?

-- Provide a platform for ACA Members to remain in Premier Cricket through playing, coaching, talent identification and administrative roles
+- Provide a platform for ACA members to remain in Premier Cricket through playing, coaching and talent identification roles;

-- Grow a sustainable program that ensures Premier Cricket remains the lifeblood of Australian Cricket within the National Player Pathway
+- Grow a sustainable program that ensures Premier Cricket remains the lifeblood of Australian Cricket;

-- Provide a higher level competition for all players involved in Premier Cricket
+- Provide a higher level of Premier Cricket competition;

-- Excite, inspire and improve the next generation of Australian and Domestic Cricketers
+- Identify, instruct and inspire the next generation of Australian elite cricketers; and

 What Clubs are eligible for funding under the Premier Cricket Program?